-Hypnotherapy in Cornwall with Trevor Wales for the effective treatment of Seasonal Affective Disorder
+Hypnotherapy and BWRT in Cornwall with Trevor Wales for the effective treatment of Seasonal Affective Disorder

 Feeling the Winter Blues?
 Tired and run down feeling sad?

 We all know that the winter is for many a very difficult time.

 Cornwall,without doubt is a wonderful county of great beauty,but the long spells of cold and continuous wind and heavy rain in the winter months along with the last few wet miserable summers have been very hard for many people to deal with and can leave you feeling tired depressed with little energy with very little to feel good about.

 If this is you ,you may be suffering from SAD.Seasonal Affective Disorder.